Pericardial Disease

 So, you probably didn’t expect to hear that your chest pain and swollen ankles may be signs of inflammation or thickening of this fluid-filled sac around your heart.
 When you learn you have a heart condition like pericardial disease, you’ll want the best care from experts who live in the world of pericardial disease every day.
 At Cleveland Clinic, our pericardial disease team treats roughly 3,000 patients each year.

-Cleveland Clinic is nationally ranked and globally recognized as the world leader in cardiovascular care.
+Cleveland Clinic is nationally ranked and globally recognized as a world leader in cardiovascular care.
 Our experienced providers specialize in treating conditions affecting the pericardium.
 And they guide you with compassion through diagnosis, treatment, recovery and follow-up.

 Why Choose Cleveland Clinic for Pericardial Disease Care?